 Compensatory damages from Phase 1 of the trial included $8.5 million plus an additional $295,000 in past medical expenses.
-Phase 2 of the trial returned a punitive damage verdict of $20 million – far exceeding the $14 million originally sought by Mr. Rosen.
+Phase 2 of the trial returned a punitive damage verdict of $20 million.

 The jury agreed that R.J.
 Reynolds, the second-largest cigarette manufacturer in the country, has for decades concealed the risks associated with their product, which they knew to be highly addictive and dangerous.
-Mr. Rosen argued that R.J.
+Our team argued that R.J.
 Reynolds only became transparent with the FDA on the risks of cigarette smoking after it was forced into a Master Settlement Agreement. “[The conspiracy] ended… after all the states in the United States were suing R.J.
-Reynolds,” Rosen said.
+Reynolds,” we argued.